mozilla/advocacy.mozilla.org/README.md

 We use [node](http://nodejs.org/) version 4 or higher to run our server, which is handled in `app.js`.

 "Encrypt" pages are handled a bit differently from the rest.
-While the standard routes, and source, uses `/src/advocacy-main.js` for pretty much all the generating and packaging of files, routes, and source.
+The standard routes, and source, use `/src/advocacy-main.js` for pretty much all the generating and packaging of files, routes, and source.
 Encrypt uses `/src/encrypt-app.js` to package client side files, and uses `/src/encrypt-main.js` and `/src/lib/react-server-rooute.js` to handle server side rendering.